jeffkala/workshop-implementing-cicd-documentation/Lab_2_First_Pipeline/README.md

 ^^^^ END netmiko_send_command ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

 Great!
-This script works, let's see how we can move this to a CI/CD pipeline and allow the runners to execute the script.
+This script works, let's see how we can move this to a CICD pipeline and allow the runners to execute the script.

 ## Move Script to Pipeline